surfer190/fixes/docs/django/django-multi-tenant-app.md

 Negatives:

-* Weak seperation of tenant data
+* Weak separation of tenant data
 * Tenant isolation code is intermixed with app code

 #### Shared Databse with isolated schema

-A single databse keeps the tenant's data.
+A single database keeps the tenant's data.
 Each tenants data is in a seperate schema within a single db.

 #### Isolated databse with shared App Server